 Finally, a code annotation extension must appear as a single code annotation, like any code annotation.
 Code (and loop) extensions can be made specific to a set of existing behaviors using the standard ACSL for construction.
 Namely, for bhv: loop kw el, ..., en; will indicate that the (loop) extension is supposed to be considered only when behavior bhv is active (although it is ultimately up to the plugin to decide what to do with this information).

+An acsl_extension is a record with:
-An acsl_extension is a triple (id, kw, ext) where id is its unique ID, used in annotation tables and generated by Logic_const.new_acsl_extension, kw identifies the extension, and ext is an acsl_extension_kind and can take three forms:

-- Ext_id id with id an int that the plugin can use to refer to the annotation in its internal state.
-This identifier is under the full responsibility of the plugin and will never be used by the kernel. - Ext_preds preds with preds a possibly empty list of predicates. - Ext_terms terms with terms a possibly empty list of terms.
+- ext_id: its unique ID, used in annotation tables and generated by Logic_const.new_acsl_extension, - ext_name: the keyword that identifies the extension, - ext_loc: the location of the extension in the source file, - ext_status: the fact that a property status is associated to the extension, or not.
+It is set during extension registration, - ext_kind is an acsl_extension_kind that can take three forms: - Ext_id id with id an int that the plugin can use to refer to the annotation in its internal state.
+This identifier is under the full responsibility of the plugin and will never be used by the kernel, - Ext_preds preds with preds a possibly empty list of predicates (traversed normally by the visitor, see section 4.14), - Ext_terms terms with terms a possibly empty list of terms (traversed normally by the visitor, see section 4.14).

-For the latter two cases, the corresponding list is traversed normally by the visitor (see section 4.14).